localstack/docs/content/en/tutorials/simulating-outages/index.md

 Before starting any outages, it's important to verify that our application is functioning correctly.
 Start by creating an entity and saving it.
-To do this, use `cURL` to call the API Gateway endpoint for the POST method:
+To do this, use curl to call the API Gateway endpoint for the POST method:

 {{< command >}}
 $ curl --location 'http://12345.execute-api.localhost.localstack.cloud:4566/dev/productApi' \